 Shipping: International via UPS

-Next up in our picks of the best online thrift stores is The Real Real who guarantees authenticity for “Luxury consignment sales.”
+Next up in our picks of the thrift stores is The Real Real who guarantees authenticity for “Luxury consignment sales.”

-Sellers receive up to 85% of each item sold, while online thrift buyers can shop top fashion brands, including Jimmy Choo and Burberry.
+Sellers receive up to 85% of each item sold, while thrifting buyers can shop top fashion brands, including Jimmy Choo and Burberry.

 They also have a men's section, unlike some of the other online thrift stores.
-And you are also able to find them at four different brick and mortar US locations, with shops in New York City, LA, and San Francisco.
+And you are also able to find them at four different brick-and-mortar clothing stores across the US, with shops in New York City, LA, and San Francisco.

 One of their unique features on-site is a paid-for “first look membership,” which provides those in the know with advance access to thrift clothing sales and special offers.

 While the business remains luxury-focused, it tracks its sustainability with its own calculator.
-Taking steps to achieve carbon-neutral status in 2021 while saving 14,300 metric tonnes of carbon as users replace new purchasing behavior with online consignment.
+With sustainability in mind, it is taking steps to achieve carbon-neutral status in 2021 while saving 14,300 metric tonnes of carbon as users replace new purchasing behavior with online consignment.
 The Real Real is the real, sustainable shopping deal.

 Shipping: Flat rate across the US and Internationally

-Should you find yourself local, do pop by Luxury Garage Sale’s two brick-and-mortar sites, one in Chicago and the other in Dallas.
-Don’t worry if you can’t, however, because their online experience is well-honed.
+Should you find yourself local, pop by Luxury Garage Sale’s two brick-and-mortar sites, one in Chicago and the other in Dallas.
+However, don’t worry if you can’t because their thrift store shopping experience online to browse their vintage collection is well-honed.